nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **Undo Feature**: A function that allows the user to reverse the last action taken, preventing accidental loss or changes to information.

-- **Contact**: An entry in the PROperty representing a person, including their personal and professional information.
+- **Contact**: An entry in the PROperty representing a client, including their personal and professional information.

 - **Reminder/Event List**: A chronological list displaying upcoming reminders or events set by the user.